daguenette/fastapi-template/README.md

 ```bash
 poetry run alembic revision --autogenerate -m "Description of the migration"
 ```
 Replace "Description of the migration" with a brief description of the changes made.
-Alembic will generate a migration script in the alembic/versions directory.
+Alembic will generate a migration script in the **alembic/versions** directory.

 4. Review the generated migration

-Before applying the migration, review the generated migration script in alembic/versions.
-Make sure that the upgrade() and downgrade() functions correctly represent the desired changes to your database schema.
+Before applying the migration, review the generated migration script in **alembic/versions**.
+Make sure that the `upgrade()` and `downgrade()` functions correctly represent the desired changes to your database schema.

 5. Apply the migration